kali/kali.github.io/_posts/2016-01-25-The-Rust-is-in-there.md

 sense to develop as a longer term goal.
 I'm thinking DSL, or a SharkSQL clone or a notebook kernel, or whatever.

-So for now, as a developper, I perform high-level optimisations manually.
+So for now, as a developer, I perform high-level optimisations manually.
 But I will try to stay in the realm of optimisations that a semi-automatic optimiser could find.